How to Get a Contractor License in Utah

 Last updated: March 1, 2026

 Utah is one of the fastest-growing states with a booming Salt Lake City metro area, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in Utah is a structured process overseen by the Utah Division of Occupational and Professional Licensing (DOPL).
+Licensing in Utah is overseen by the Utah Division of Occupational and Professional Licensing (DOPL).
+The process does not require any pre-license education hours.
+You'll need to pass the Utah Contractor License Exam (administered by PSI) with a score of at least 70% on each section.

-Utah requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Utah does not require any pre-license education hours.
 The total cost is relatively affordable at $400 to $800, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 | Requirement | Details |